 Two days in Tbilisi: what should I see and do?

 Obviously the answer to this question is subjective, and depends entirely on what sort of thing interests you and what you like doing.
-But these were a few of my favourite sights and activities in Tbilisi:
+But these were a few of my favourite things to do in Tbilisi:

 #1 Marvel at the Crocked Clock Tower